-If you're unable to touch on or off first check:
+If you're unable to tap on or off, first check:

-- you are touching your go card flat to the card reader
+- you are tapping your go card flat to the card reader

 There are third party applications on the internet and for mobile phones that display go card account balances and other go card information.